What to do with Leftover Strawberry Stems

 Take your dehydrated strawberry stems and add them to a food processor or blender.
 Grind until they reach the consistency of a fine powder.

 You can use strawberry stem powder to add flavor to cupcakes, muffins, and cakes.
-Strawberry stem powder is used in homemade beauty products.
+Strawberry stem powder is also used in homemade beauty products.

 9. Strawberry Stem Infused Liquor